Help us improve your experience.

 • Ignore the event—Do not generate a system log message for this event and do not process any further policy instructions for this event.

 • Upload a file—Upload a file to a specified destination.
-You can specify a transfer delay, so that, on receipt of an event, the upload of the file begins after the configured transfer delay.
-For example, to upload a core file, a transfer delay can ensure that the core file has been completely generated before the upload begins.
+You can specify a transfer delay, so that, on receipt of an event, the file upload begins after the configured delay.
+For example, to upload a core file, a transfer delay can ensure that the system has completely generated the core file before the upload begins.

 • Execute operational mode commands—Execute commands on receipt of an event.
+The device executes the commands in the order you configure them.
 The XML or text output of these commands is stored in a file, which is then uploaded to a specified URL.
 You can include variables in the command that allow data from the triggering event to be automatically included in the command syntax.

-• Execute configuration mode commands—Execute commands to modify the configuration on receipt of an event.
-You can configure an event policy to modify the configuration using configuration mode commands and then commit the updated configuration.
+• Execute configuration mode commands—You can configure an event policy to use configuration mode commands to modify the configuration and commit the updated configuration.

 • Raise an SNMP trap.